cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 reduce performance overhead as well as the size of generated code will make it easier and more feasible to deploy first-class integrations with these virtual machines.

-Thus, the agreement after the discussions around [ADR 054](./../architecture/adr-054-semver-compatible-modules.md) was to pursue a performant zero-copy encoding which is suitable for usage in highly resource constrained environments.
+Thus, the agreement when the [ADR 054](./../architecture/adr-054-semver-compatible-modules.md) working group concluded was to pursue a performant zero-copy encoding which is suitable for usage in highly resource constrained environments.

 ## Proposal